rrtk857/DDoS-Attack-Detection-and-Mitigation/README.md

 ### Mitigation
 Developed a system to block IP addresses identified as sources of DDoS attacks to stop ongoing attacks.

+### Hping Attack
+Performed hping attacks to simulate DDoS scenarios and test the detection and mitigation system.

 ## Algorithms Used

 - **K-Means Clustering**: Used for unsupervised anomaly detection.